-We have seen graphs and we know about trees (or you can read about them in Trees in Computer Science post).
+We have seen graphs and we know about trees (or you can read about them in this chapter).
 Thus, we can say that a tree is also a special type of connected graph which has no cycles and self-loops.

 A spanning tree is a subgraph of a graph G which is connected and acyclic (since it is a tree) but has one more property that it includes all the vertices of the graph G (or spans all the vertices of the graph) with minimum possible edges.

 We can connect n vertices with a minimum of n-1 edges, so a spanning tree with n vertices has exactly n-1 edges.

 A minimum spanning tree or MST is a spanning tree of an undirected and weighted graph such that the total weight of all the edges in the tree is minimum.

 A minimum spanning tree is used in many practical applications.
 For example, think of providing electricity to n houses.
 To do this, we need to connect all these houses with wires.
 Suppose the wires are going along the roads of the locality, so the length of the roads are weights to the graph containing houses as vertices and roads as edges.
 Now, the minimum spanning tree would provide us the path to connect all these houses with the least length of wires and thus, minimizing the cost.

 This is also needed in electric circuits, cluster analysis, network design, etc.

 We are going to learn two algorithms - Kruskal's algorithm and Prim's algorithm in this course.
 But let's first go through some terms which are frequently used.

 Cut → A cut is a partition in a graph which divides a graph into non-empty sets.

 Cross → A edge is said to cross the cut if one of its ends is in the one partition and the other end is in another partition.